CPM’s 2023 Research Base

 CPM infers from this research that…

-Problem-Based Learning reflexively supports and requires students to develop a growth mindset, persistence with an expectation of difficulty during mathematical problem solving, and willingness to take social and academic risks, all essential aspects of developing mathematical authority.
-For example, students engaging in Problem-Based Learning will often need to ask for clarifications from their teammates, direct their team members, find resources for problem solving, and expose their own uncertainties.
-CPM materials are designed to support students in engaging in these activities and more through the incorporation of team roles, which are used to their fullest potential when they support students in making their mathematical ideas (including their uncertainties) public.
+Problem-based learning reflexively supports and requires students to develop a growth mindset, persistence with an expectation of difficulty during mathematical problem-solving, and willingness to take social and academic risks, all essential aspects of developing mathematical authority.
+For example, students engaging in problem-based learning will often need to ask for clarifications from their teammates, direct their team members, find resources for problem-solving, and expose their own uncertainties.
+CPM materials are designed to support students in engaging in these activities and more by incorporating team roles, which are used to their fullest potential when they support students in making their mathematical ideas (including their uncertainties) public.

 You are now leaving cpmstg.wpengine.com.